Alice Clifton: Trial

 In 1787, Alice Clifton was brought to trial for slitting her child's throat with a razor.
 The trial itself involved Alice Clifton very little, if at all.
 In fact, according to the court documentation, Alice Clifton was never called to testify.
 Many individuals were questioned in the trial, yet Clifton was barred from testifying in her defense.
 Individuals such as the Coroner, Mr. Bartholomew, and multiple doctors who examined the baby's and Clifton's bodies were brought for examination before the court.
 Many of those questioned were medically trained, thus giving the trial a heavy focus on the medical evidence of the crime and the alleged perpetrator.
 Alice Clifton, in speaking with the doctors, initially tried to defend herself by claiming that the baby had been born dead.
 However, once the medical examiners observed that the baby was too old to have been that recently born and had bled too much from the throat wound for a newborn infant, that possibility was eliminated.

 After the hearing, the jury found Alice Clifton guilty of infanticide, and the following Saturday, she was brought into court to receive a death sentence.
-Up until the year of Clifton's trial, infanticide was considered a capital crime even though many juries ruled for less devastating sentences.
-Clifton's status as an enslaved woman, combined with her infanticide charges being regarded as the harm of someone else's property, left Clifton vulnerable to the death sentence.
+Up until the year of Clifton's trial, infanticide was considered a capital crime even though many juries ruled for less severe sentences.
+Clifton's status as an enslaved woman, combined with her infanticide charges being regarded as the harm of someone else's property, contributed to her death sentence.
 However, those observing the case opposed this punishment so passionately that they rioted to spare Clifton's life.
-As a result of this mob, Clifton was not put to death despite her sentencing.
+As a result of this mob, Clifton was not executed.
 What happened to Alice Clifton following the events of this trial is unknown.

 In the court record, the baby's father is found to be Jack Shaffer.
 Doctor Foulke (name otherwise unknown), one of the doctors questioned in the court record, testified that Clifton confessed to him many incidences of forced sex by Jack Shaffer, resulting in the birth of her daughter.
 She also claimed that Shaffer had persuaded her to murder the baby.
 In exchange, he would purchase her freedom, put her up in his house, and make her his lady if she were to commit the murder.